pluskal-lab/DreaMS/README.md

 Additionally, for further research and development:
 - 🔄 Convert conventional MS/MS data formats into our new, **ML-friendly HDF5-based format**.
-- 📊 Split MS/MS datasets using **Murcko histograms** of molecular structures.
+- 📊 Split MS/MS datasets into training and validation folds using **Murcko histograms** of molecular structures.

 Please refer our [documentation](TODO) and a paper ["Emergence of molecular structures from repository-scale self-supervised learning on tandem mass spectra"](https://chemrxiv.org/engage/chemrxiv/article-details/6626775021291e5d1d61967f) for more details.